GridProtectionAlliance/go2cs/docs/ConversionStrategies.md

   This automatic dereferencing also applies to extension methods, in other words, an extension-style method for a non-pointer type will work for the type as well as a pointer to the type.

 * In Go all objects are said to implement an interface with no methods, this is called the `EmptyInterface`.
 This operates fundamentally like .NET's `System.Object` class, consequently any time the `EmptyInterface` is encountered during conversion, it is simply replaced with `object`.
 If there are type specific semantic use cases where this does not work, this strategy may need to be reevaluated.

+* In Go `nil` is the equivalent of C# `null`.
+Where possible converted code will use the [`NilType`](https://github.com/GridProtectionAlliance/go2cs/blob/master/src/gocore/golib/NilType.cs#L33) with a default instance that equals `null` defined in [`go.builtin`](https://github.com/GridProtectionAlliance/go2cs/blob/master/src/gocore/golib/builtin.cs#L75).
+Generally the `NilType` will work properly for compares, but cannot be used during assignments (no overloads or operators exist for this operation) - so assignments to heap based elements, like an interface, will convert to `null`.

 * All right-hand operands in assignment expressions in Go are evaluated before assignment to left-hand operands.
 This is tricky, for example, consider the following Go code: